 That’s it for chords!

-We will be coming out with longer articles on some of the bigger sections, and also adding a section about chord inversions but for now please leave a comment or question below if you have anything to ask us!
+We will be coming out with longer articles on some of the bigger sections and also adding a section about chord inversions, but for now, please email if you have anything to ask us!